ZiedDev/fsm-minimizer/README.md

 > Minimize complex finite state machines using implication tables

-FSM Minimizer is an interactive web tool for minimizing finite state machines (FSM) using implication tables.
+FSM Minimizer is an interactive application for minimizing finite state machines (FSM) using implication tables.
 It supports both **Moore** and **Mealy** machine types and provides a visual, step-by-step reduction process.
+Available as both a **web app** and a **native desktop app** powered by Tauri.

 ![FSM Minimizer Demo](./public/showcase.gif)